ispoleet/flare-on-2020/flare-on-2021/03_antioch/README.md

 layers together and create a wide map, which would contain the flag as ASCII art.
 However, this approach was not correct.
 Then the word "layer" made me think that I should place all these ASCII "stripes" from each directory, **on top** of each other and **not next** to each other.
-After a log of trial and error, I found the correct approach: *We get the latest dat file from each layer and we XOR all them together.
+After a lot of trial and error, I found the correct approach:
+**We get the latest *.dat file from each layer and we XOR all them together.**
 By doing that, we can get the flag as an ASCII art:
 ```
 ...............|
 ................